Novel Coronavirus (COVID-19)

 We recognize how this situation may be stressful.
 UPEI has a number of supports for students through UPEI Student Affairs, including personal counselling (email@example.com), Accessibility Services (firstname.lastname@example.org), and the International Student Office (email@example.com).
 UPEI faculty and staff can access the Employee Assistance Program at 1-800-387-4765.
 We encourage you to reach out if you have concerns.

-We are actively working with the PEI Chief Public Health Office and other networks to keep the UPEI community updated about risks associated with COVID-19.
-Read our previous messages:
+We are actively working with the PEI Chief Public Health Office and other networks to keep the UPEI community updated about risks and health and safety guidance associated with COVID-19.
+Read previous messages:

 - July 27, 2020